Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/auth-registration-login-updated.md

 }
 ```

-## Creating the DTO Classes
+## Creating DTOs for Authentication

-Let's create our DTO classes in a separate directory.
-Create a new file called `DTOs/AuthDtos.cs`:
+Following best practices, we'll create a separate file for our DTOs (Data Transfer Objects).
+These objects will be used to transfer data between our API and clients:

 ```csharp
 // DTOs/AuthDtos.cs